PeterIngles/assignment-unit-5.3/readme.md

   - Console.log the number of items in the array.
   - Loop over the array and console.log each album's information formatted like: `TITLE by ARTIST, published in YEAR`.

-- Test the `showCollection` function.
+- Test the `showCollection` function.fuT,

 - Add a function named `findByArtist`.
 This function should:
   - Take in `artist` (a string) parameter